 General Electric (GE) Dips More Than Broader Markets: What You Should Know

 Wall Street will be looking for positivity from GE as it approaches its next earnings report date.
-This is expected to be October 28, 2020.
-On that day, GE is projected to report earnings of -$0.08 per share, which would represent a year-over-year decline of 153.33%.
-Our most recent consensus estimate is calling for quarterly revenue of $19.05 billion, down 18.46% from the year-ago period.
+This is expected to be July 29, 2020.
+The company is expected to report EPS of -$0.13, down 176.47% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $17.25 billion, down 40.16% from the year-ago period.

 Any recent changes to analyst estimates for GE should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-GE is currently a Zacks Rank #5 (Strong Sell).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 21.21% lower.
+GE currently has a Zacks Rank of #4 (Sell).

 The Diversified Operations industry is part of the Conglomerates sector.
-This group has a Zacks Industry Rank of 116, putting it in the top 46% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 186, which puts it in the bottom 27% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.